 There is no guarantee that we will be able to achieve our business objectives.
 Our continued development may require additional financing.
 The failure to raise such capital could result in a delay or indefinite postponement of our current business objectives or in our inability to continue to operate our business.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, the terms of such financing will be favorable to us.
 If additional funds are raised through issuances of equity or convertible debt securities, existing shareholders could suffer significant dilution, and any new equity securities issued could have rights, preferences and privileges superior to those of holders of our common shares.
 In addition, from time to time, we may enter into transactions to acquire assets or the equity of other companies.
-These transactions may be financing secured in the future could involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions or other strategic joint venture opportunities.
+These transactions may be financed wholly or partially with debt, which may temporarily increase our debt levels above industry standards.
+Any debt financing secured in the future could involve restrictive covenants relating to capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions or other strategic joint venture opportunities.